dustmodebros/mnist_in_Java/README.md

 ### Dataset

-The MNIST dataset is included in the project.
-For further details on the dataset, visit [Yann LeCun's website](http://yann.lecun.com/exdb/mnist/).
+The MNIST dataset is not included in the project due to size limitations.
+It can be downloaded from several sources, such as https://www.kaggle.com/datasets/oddrationale/mnist-in-csv (which is what I used).

 ## Usage